Andronikos Angelos Doukas: Life

 Andronikos was born around 1133, the third son of Constantine Angelos and Theodora Komnene, the youngest daughter of Emperor Alexios I Komnenos (r.
 1081–1118) and Irene Doukaina.
 Some time before 1155, probably around 1150, he married Euphrosyne Kastamonitissa, sister of Theodore Kastamonites, who became an all-powerful minister during the reign of Andronikos' son Isaac II.
 Andronikos is first recorded in historical sources during a synod in March 1166 that was convened over the interpretation of Christ's statement "My Father is greater than I".
 He participated in it along with his brothers and other senior members of the court and ecclesiastical hierarchy.

-In 1176 Andronikos, and his older brother John, commanded units in the imperial army's vanguard in the campaign against the Seljuk Sultanate of Iconium.
-The campaign culminated in a heavy Byzantine defeat in the Battle of Myriokephalon.
+In 1176, Andronikos, and his older brother John, commanded units in the imperial army's vanguard in the campaign against the Seljuk Sultanate of Iconium.
+The campaign culminated in the Byzantine defeat at the Battle of Myriokephalon.
 In the following year, Andronikos led an embassy, which included the megas hetaireiarches John Doukas, Alexander, Count of Gravina, and George Sinaites, to the Kingdom of Jerusalem to renew the alliance between his first cousin, Emperor Manuel I Komnenos (r.
 1143–1180), and King Baldwin IV.

-In 1179 Emperor Manuel entrusted Andronikos with leading a campaign against the Turks in the area of Charax in Phrygia.
+In 1179, Emperor Manuel entrusted Andronikos with leading a campaign against the Turks in the area of Charax in Phrygia.
 However, during the night, some Turks managed to move to the rear of the imperial army and raised loud voices.
 Fearing that he was encircled, Andronikos mounted his horse and fled headlong towards Chonae.
-Upon seeing the flight of its commander, the Byzantine army panicked and began to flee in the same direction; only the intervention of another imperial relative, Manuel Kantakouzenos, who, sword in hand, confronted the fleeing soldiers and pointed out that no enemy was attacking them, managed to stop the rout.
+Upon seeing the flight of its commander, the Byzantine army panicked and began to flee in the same direction; the rout was only stopped when another imperial relative, Manuel Kantakouzenos, confronted the fleeing soldiers with a sword in his hand and pointed out that no enemy was attacking them.
 According to the account of the contemporary historian Niketas Choniates, Emperor Manuel was so incensed at the disgraceful actions of Andronikos that he threatened to have him publicly paraded through the streets of Constantinople dressed as a woman; in the end, however, he relented and did not carry out his threat.
 Shortly after, Andronikos tried to divorce his wife, Euphrosyne Kastamonitissa, and marry his mistress, but the Emperor and the synod forbade him to do so.